 Deepika Padukone vs Dark Side

 Take the case of the movie Chhapaak.
 The actor’s much-publicized visit to a University.
 Expressing solidarity with students protesting against the Citizenship Amendment Act.
 Soon after Deepika’s visit, #BoycottChhapaak started trending on Twitter.
 Accusing the filmmakers of giving the lead character, on whom the movie is, a ‘false’ identity.

 A fake claim spread through anonymous twitter accounts as reported in media.
 Seed accounts also followed by none other than Prime Minister Of India Narendra Modi.
 That is to say, politically influencing the superstar and her movie’s fate.
-Prior to its release.
+Prior to its release in cinemas.